-If we can take on your case, we’ll carry out thorough investigations to find out who is liable, so we can work to secure the compensation and rehabilitation support you need.
+- If we can take on your case, we’ll carry out thorough investigations to find out who is liable (at fault), so we can work to secure the compensation and rehabilitation support you need.

-We’ll find out if you need any further treatment or rehabilitation by obtaining a medical report from a specialist medical practitioner.
+- We’ll find out if you need any further treatment or rehabilitation by getting a medical report from a specialist in this area of medicine, some of which isn't available on the NHS due to the cost.
 Our Solicitors can arrange this for you.

-Proceedings must be issued within three years of the date when you first became aware that you were unwell and that your job was probably responsible.
+You must claim within 3 years of the date when you first became aware that you were unwell and that your job was probably responsible.